 Brainchild of Peter Aires, director of the Churches Conservation Trust in the south east, the scheme was piloted in 2014 and launched officially in 2015 with three churches.
 More than 150 holidaymakers stayed at a champing church that year, including Andrew Flintoff, the former England cricket captain, who documented his overnight stay in Aldwincle on Sky One after England won the Ashes series.

 In 2016 the trust opened a further four more churches for their champing experience and nearly 700 guests came through their doors.
 The movement (for it certainly feels like a movement) is increasing to twelve churches in 2017.
 It is an imaginative way to generate income to maintain these congregation-less churches while offering a new phenomenon in camping.

 Champing is certainly making the press sit up and take notice.
 It has been featured in the likes of The Times, The National Geographic, The Telegraph, The Guardian, The Independent and even on national TV.
 It really feels like there is a wave to catch here.
 With a new website launched today at www.champing.co.uk and our online booking facility in place to support them, the Churches Conservation Trust is already ramping up the bookings, even from as far afield as America.

-So, are you going to frequent church in 2017?
+So, are you going to frequent church anytime soon?
 We most certainly are.
 Champing.
 It’s the one to watch.